 Robert Bushroe, Director – Bob is a long-time resident of Tucson where he received a BS in Mechanical Engineering from the University of Arizona and worked as an engineer for Hughes Aircraft for many years.
 Now retired, Bob continues to work for SAIC on an as needed basis.
 He enjoys digital photography and computer systems.
 Bob is married and has children, grandchildren and great-grandchildren all around the country.

-Dr. Christina Pletkova, Director – Dr. Pletkova studied general medicine at Charles University Medical school in Prague, Czech Republic.
+Dr. Christine Pletkova, Director – Dr. Pletkova studied general medicine at Charles University Medical school in Prague, Czech Republic.
 She did her residency in surgery and is board certify in surgery Czech Republic.
 She is currently working as an assistant Professor at the University of Arizona Medical School with inpatient work the majority of time at the UAMC south campus residents and medical students.
 She is also involving in a small scale research and is a facilitator at the medical school.
 She is board certified and recertified in general Psychiatry and board eligible in child and adolescent psychiatry.

 Sarah Gojkovich, Director – Sarah graduated from Mercyhurst University where she was recruited to serve as a US Army Counterintelligence Agent.
 She served in this capacity until 2012 when she settled in Sierra Vista and became a licensing worker for the Arizona State foster care system.
 She currently works for Arizona’s Children Association where she has experience working with children with autism.
 In her spare time she work for Becky’s Pet Parlor in Sierra Vista as an office manager because she loves being around animals.
 Her hobbies include playing sports and working out, hanging out with dogs and dog training.